bsara/reboot-android-tv/README.md

 ## Why was it made?

 Because the Nexus Player does not come with any reboot functionality out of the box.
 The only alternative is to sideload an app that allows for rebooting, and before I made this app, no one else had made one that would show up in the default Android TV launcher.

-## Are there plans for more features?

-Yes there are!
-I plan on adding the following features very soon:

-- Ability to turn on/off launcher icons for full reboot menu and quick reboot menu

 ## How do I get it?